 For any issues with the online submission tool, please contact the secretariat at email@example.com.

-The authors will be informed of the decision on acceptance of their abstracts by the end of 2021.
+The authors will be informed of the decision on acceptance of their abstracts by beginning of 2022.
 Final papers will be required by Spring 2022.
 The papers (maximum 10 pages) will be published in the conference proceedings in electronic form.

 Information about the conference fees will be available at the beginning of 2022.

 Deadline to submit abstracts: 1st October 2021

-Decision about the acceptance of your abstract: by end 2021
+Decision about the acceptance of your abstract: beginning 2022

 Conference fees available: beginning 2022